Skalene-Ltd/level-meter-app/documentation/features/live-data.md

 The live data panel streams live data from the device and displays it.

-## Open the advanced panels

-At the bottom of the app, check the 'show advanced' checkbox.
-More panels should open under the checkbox.

 ## Turn on live updating

 > First, make sure the app is [connected to the device](../../#connect-to-the-device).